Dennis Daudi Afande

-Afande was also Kenya's ambassador to Washington in February, 1990, at the time former Foreign Affairs Minister Robert Ouko was murdered and hosted the delegation of Kenya's Ministers led by retired president Daniel Moi.
-This trip became a crucial story and formed part of the investigations and theories surrounding the murder of Robert Ouko, who was murdered two weeks after the trip.
+Afande was Kenya's ambassador in Washington in February 1990, when former Foreign Affairs Minister Robert Ouko was murdered and hosted the delegation of Kenya's Ministers led by President Daniel Moi.
+This trip became a crucial part of the story and the investigations and theories surrounding the murder of Robert Ouko, who was murdered two weeks after the trip.

 Death

-Denis Afande died on Sunday, June 6, 2021 at 11pm at Avenue Hospital in Kisumu.
-He was aged 84.
-A month previously he had been hit by a motorbike near his home in Busia as he walked to his local Catholic Church.
+Denis Afande died on Sunday, June 6, 2021, at 11 pm at Avenue Hospital in Kisumu, aged 84.
+A month previously, he had been hit by a motorbike near his home in Busia as he walked to his local Catholic Church.
 He was survived by five children and many grandchildren.

-President Uhuru Kenyatta mourned the late Afande as consummate diplomat and pioneer public servant whose long and distinguished service helped lay the foundation of the Kenyan Nation.

-In his message, Kenyatta said Ambassador Afande helped "position Kenya on the global map as a steadfast Republic".
+President Uhuru Kenyatta mourned the late Afande as consummate diplomat and pioneer public servant who had a long and notable service, holding important positions in Kenya.
+In his message, Kenyatta said Ambassador Afande helped "position Kenya on the global map as a steadfast republic".